Celebrating women in business: Impact investing in Jamaica and beyond

 ZLH Careers’ Perspective

-Sitting in that room with so many trailblazing women, listening to industry leaders share their experiences, challenges, and triumphs, was a poignant reminder of why initiatives like this matter.
-It is one thing to talk about economic empowerment, women-focused business funding, and business grants for women in abstract terms, but another to witness the tangible ways in which structured support changes lives and careers.
-The SWI is not just about access to funding—it is about unlocking potential, shifting mindsets, and ensuring that no woman is left behind due to systemic barriers.
+It is one thing to talk about economic empowerment, women-focused funding, and business grants for women in abstract terms.
+It is another to witness the tangible ways in which structured support changes lives and careers.
+SWI is not just about providing access to capital—it is about unlocking potential, shifting mindsets, and dismantling systemic barriers that hold women back.

 References